 - Publish Content Fragments

-Next is to configure the endpoint for accessing the GraphQL.
+Configuring the endpoint for accessing the GraphQL.

-- Tools > Assets > GraphQL
+Tools > Assets > GraphQL- Create GraphQL endpoint for project

 Once the endpoint is created, open GraphQLQuery editor and create query:

-- Write your query, test it with qauery variables if there’s any
+Tools > General > GraphQL Query Editor- Write your query, test it with qauery variables if there’s any

 - Save the query to make it Persist Query